benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 Refining the network
 --------------------

-The emphasis now shifts to evening out the intensity of nodes across the network through the use of decomposition.
-This allows for a more granular representation of data along streetfronts, and reduces distortions in network centrality measures due to varied intensities of nodes.
-It is also beneficial in the context of small local distance thresholds, which may otherwise intersect longer street segments.
+With the topology cleaned-up, the emphasis can now shift to evening out the intensity of nodes across the network through the use of decomposition.
+This process allows for a more granular representation of data along streetfronts, and reduces distortions in network centrality measures due to varied intensities of nodes.
+It is also beneficial in the context of the local distance thresholds, which may otherwise intersect longer street segments.

-This step is here coupled with the consolidation of adjacent roadways, which may otherwise exaggerate the intensity or complexity of the network in certain situations.
+The final step consolidates adjacent roadways, which may otherwise exaggerate the intensity or complexity of the network in certain situations.

 ```python
 # decomposition of the network will even out the intensity of nodes